Updated November 25, 2025

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to get beyond endlessly editing my decision that there are no sickness-causing germs around just now.
+But I have to ignore anyway (if I want to get my true response out there: touch the environment.)

-mechanically moving on to _____ (doing what I’ve decided with my clean hands).
+(doing what I’ve decided to do with my clean hands).

 Step 3

-If it’s my true response, I move on to externalizing my true response, which is I’ve already decided I won’t get sick from this imperfectly sanitized environment, so I’m going to leave my hand prints on it by working in it.
+I move on to: I’ve already decided I won’t get sick from this imperfectly sanitized environment, so I’m going to reach out and leave my hand prints on it by working in it.

 Example 3